 10. Adjust the tone of communication

 Remember to maintain a social and engaging tone on your customer service channels, just like you would on your marketing channels.

 The key is to keep the conversation going and avoid turning it into a one-way broadcast.

 Social media is all about building relationships with your customers, and you don't want to lose them by neglecting their needs.
 So, make sure to stay social and responsive to their inquiries and feedback.

 If you're unsure whether your tone of communication matches your brand or your client's brand, don't worry!
 We've got you covered.
-Download our Instagram audit template to ensure that your communication is on point and in line with your brand's personality.
+Download our social media audit templates or community management checklist from the resource center to ensure that your communication is on point and in line with your brand's personality.